kausaratg/rps/README.md

 # rps
 Rock Paper scissors game
-A rock paper scissors game for computer and playe.
+A rock paper scissors game for computer and player.